RigoLigoRLC/rigoligorlc.github.io/auth/mcskin.md

 ### The old skin

-Some of you might be holding my old skin (which have been replaced).
+The old skin is currently not used for Minecarft skin, but you can grab it [here on MediaFire](http://www.mediafire.com/view/k46qtv1o13v2wcd/RigoLigo.png/file).
 This skin file is also available under CC-BY-SA 4.0, with similar rules to the new skin, but the following rules will also apply:

 - Contact me and get my permission before having me (i.e. my old Minecraft skin) involved in a commercial project; however, if the project is a commision from others, you will not have to do so;
 - Credit my Minecraft ID **RigoLigo** with your creation if possible.